Comma-Separated Values

 What is the difference between CSV and TSV?

-How do I handle commas inside a CSV field?
+How do I fix encoding problems in a CSV file?

 What makes .CSV special